 IV is a forward-looking measure implied by the options market.
 HV, in contrast, is backward-looking.
 It’s a moving average of actual price variability in the stock over the previous 52 weeks.

 How might a trader assess these readings?
 If you think IV and HV should follow each other up and down, an IV that’s lower than HV could suggest that IV is understating the stock’s potential price change.
-An HV that’s higher than IV could suggest the opposite.
+An IV that’s higher than HV could suggest the opposite.
 In other words, comparing the two can be a useful way to understand how much expected volatility is being priced into options versus how much it actually tends to materialize.
 All else equal, higher IV relative to HV suggests options are expensive, while lower IV suggests options are inexpensive.
 Keep in mind, however, that past performance does not guarantee future results.

 For the option trader, these can be important considerations when choosing a trading strategy.
 Some strategies, such as buying single-leg options and vertical spreads or buying a calendar spread, can be more attractive in a low-vol environment.
 Other strategies, such as covered calls, selling cash-secured puts, and short vertical spreads, can favor a high-vol environment.